anastasiaclark/irs_nyc_migration/README.md

 Project files for the paper *New Yorkers on the Move: Recent Migration Trends for the City and Metro Area*.

-Paper submitted to the WCIB Occasional Papers Series: http://zicklin.baruch.cuny.edu/centers/weissman/professionals/publications/occasional-papers-series.
+Paper submitted to the WCIB Occasional Papers Series, No. 15 published Feb 2018: https://zicklin.baruch.cuny.edu/faculty-research/centers-institutes/weissman-center-international-business/occasional-paper-series/

 Source and summary output data is saved in the data folder.
 Scripts for data processing and analysis are Python Jupyter Notebooks with Pandas stored in the scripts folder.